-Myanmar, also called Burma, or officially UNION OF MYANMAR, is a country lying along the eastern coasts of the Bay of Bengal and the Andaman Sea in south-east Asia.
+Myanmar also called Burma, or officially the UNION OF MYANMAR is a country lying along the eastern coasts of the Bay of Bengal and the Andaman Sea in south-east Asia.
 To be more accurate, Myanmar lies between Latitudes 4’31’ and 28’31’ North and Longitudes 92’10’ and 101’11’ East.

 About 55 million people live in Myanmar.

-Though ethnologists have identified 135 different ethno linguistic groups, the eight major races are Bamar, Mon, Kachin, Kayin, kayah, Chin, Rakhine and Shan.
+Though ethnologists have identified 135 different ethnolinguistic groups, the eight major races are Bamar, Mon, Kachin, Kayin, kayak, Chin, Rakhine, and Shan.
 There are still a good number of Indian and Chinese people.

 Myanmar or Burmese is the official language.
 More than 100 dialects are spoken in the country.
 English is spoken within business areas.

-While the majority of Myanmar, around 87 per cent, practice Theravada Buddhism, there are also Christians, Muslims, Hindus and some animists.
-However, there is complete freedom in religion among Buddhists or non-Buddhists in Myanmar.
-An appreciation of Buddhism may probably help foreigners who want better understanding of the Myanmar temperament.
+While the majority of Myanmar, around 87 percent, practice Theravada Buddhism, there are also Christians, Muslims, Hindus and some animists.
+However, there is complete freedom of religion among Buddhists or non-Buddhists in Myanmar.
+An appreciation of Buddhism may probably help foreigners who want a better understanding of the Myanmar temperament.

 The total length of boundary: